 - heating the BB cup to try to expand the threads in order to unbind them.

 There is plenty of information on the internet using these methods.
-Hopefully a good quality grease and regular servicing will eliminate the need to take these measures.
+Hopefully a good quality grease and regular servicing will eliminate the need to take drastic measures.

 Learn more about Campagnolo Super Record